 7. The Lead Generation Funnel

 With this kind of funnel, you can get more leads for your email list.
 You can generally increase your leads through paid and organic techniques.
 For example, word-of-mouth referrals, social media, and website traffic are organic ways to find leads.
 Advertisements are a major example of paid channels.
+Using Facebook ads and other promotional tactics.
+Google SEO and social media are great ways to generate traffic to the top of your funnel, you’re trying to reach as many potential clients as possible.

 The best way to carry out this kind of funnel is through an offer that is too irresistible to pass up.
 You could give prospective clients a free trial or a time-restricted discount.
 Depending on your industry, you could also try product quizzes or helpful calculators.